 9. BeamsWork FSPEC Review

 This LED light for growing aquarium plants feature 2 usual modes: daylight and moonlight.
 While the daylight provides full spectrum and power to brighten the tank as natural as possible, the moonlight on the other hand gives a dimmer night time lighting effect.

 Besides, the product is pre-wired so you can use it with an optional timer feature so that you don’t require to manually switch between the modes all day.
 But for this, you will need to pay a bit little more money as the timer is sold separately.

 However, talking about the modes, they are pretty helpful for the plant inside your aquarium since it will help them grow effectively.
-However, another great thing about the product is that the LEDs come with energy saving feature so that you can utilize the light for a longer term.
+However, another great thing about the product is that the LEDs come with energy efficient feature so that you can utilize the light for a longer term.

 In addition, the product has brackets that you can adjust to different lengths for the fixture as they are extendable.
 Speaking of the LEDs, the product owns Actinic 460nm, Green 520nm, and Red 620nm spectrum LEDs that are absolutely suitable for freshwater plants.
 Hence, if you want your green creatures to live happily, this would be one of the great lights for aquatic plants.